Where to Buy

 GBM Assessment (Score: 7/10)

-Written during the post-war era when Australian literature was beginning to assert its independence from British literary traditions, White's novels helped define a distinctly Australian modernism.
+The work was written during the post-war era when Australian literature was beginning to assert its independence from British literary traditions, White's novels helped define a distinctly Australian modernism.
 His Nobel Prize in 1973 marked the first time the award went to an Australian writer, placing the country's literary culture on the global stage and encouraging subsequent generations of Australian authors.

 Awards & Adaptations